GM-Consult-Pty-Ltd/text_indexing/README.md

 * `TextIndexer.indexText` indexes text from a text document.
 * The `TextIndexer.indexCollection` method indexes text from a collection of `JSON `documents, emitting the `Postings` for each document in the `TextIndexer.postingsStream`.

-The `TextIndexer.emit` method is called by `TextIndexer.index`, and adds an event to the `postingsStream`.
+The `TextIndexer.emit` method adds an event to the `postingsStream`.

 Listen to `TextIndexer.postingsStream` to handle the postings list emitted whenever a document is indexed.

 Implementing classes override the following fields:
-* `TextIndexer.index` is a `InvertedPositionalZoneIndex` that exposes the `getDictionary`, `upsertDictionary`, `getPostings` and `upsertPostings` asynchronous methods;
+- `TextIndexer.index` is the `InvertedPositionalZoneIndex` that provides access to the index `Dictionary` and `Postings` and a `ITextAnalyzer`;
-* `TextIndexer.tokenizer` is the `Tokenizer` instance used by the indexer to parse text to tokens;
-* `TextIndexer.jsonTokenizer` is the `JsonTokenizer` instance used by the indexer to parse JSON documents to tokens; and
-* `TextIndexer.postingsStream` emits a list of `DocumentPostingsEntry` instances whenever a document is indexed.
+- `TextIndexer.postingsStream` emits a `Postings` whenever a document is indexed.

 Implementing classes override the following asynchronous methods:
-* `TextIndexer.indexText` indexes text, returning a list of `DocumentPostingsEntry` and adding it to the `TextIndexer.postingsStream` by calling `TextIndexer.emit`;
-* `TextIndexer.indexJson` indexes text from a JSON document, returning a list of `DocumentPostingsEntry` and adding it to the `TextIndexer.postingsStream` by calling `TextIndexer.emit`;
+- `TextIndexer.indexText` indexes a text document;
+- `TextIndexer.indexJson` indexes the fields in a JSON document;
-`TextIndexer.indexCollection` method indexes text from a collection of `JSON `documents, emitting the `Postings` for each document in the `TextIndexer.postingsStream`.
+- `TextIndexer.indexCollection` indexes the fields of all the documents in JSON document collection; and
-* `emit` is called by index, and adds an event to the `postingsStream` after updating the dictionary and postings data stores.
+- `TextIndexer.emit` adds an event to the `TextIndexer.postingsStream` after updating the `TextIndexer.index`;

 ### TextIndexerBase Class

 The `TextIndexerBase` is an abstract base class that implements the `TextIndexer.indexText`, `TextIndexer.indexJson`, `TextIndexer.indexCollection` and `TextIndexer.emit` methods and the `TextIndexer.postingsStream` field.

-The `TextIndexerBase.index` is updated whenever `TextIndexerBase.emit` is called at the end of the `InMemoryIndexer.index` method, so awaiting a call to `TextIndexerBase.index` will provide access to the updated `TextIndexerBase.index.dictionary` and `TextIndexerBase.index.postings` maps.
+The `TextIndexerBase.index` is updated whenever `TextIndexerBase.emit` is called.

 Subclasses of `TextIndexerBase` must implement:
-* `TextIndexer.index`;
+* `TextIndexer.index`; and
-* `TextIndexer.tokenizer`
-* `TextIndexer.jsonTokenizer`; as well as
 - `TextIndexerBase.controller`, a `BehaviorSubject<Postings>` that controls the `TextIndex.postingsStream`.

 ### InMemoryIndex Class

 The `InMemoryIndex` is a `InvertedPositionalZoneIndex` interface implementation with in-memory `Dictionary` and `Postings` hashmaps:
+- `InMemoryIndex.analyzer` is the `ITextAnalyzer` used to tokenize text for the `InMemoryIndex`;
-- `dictionary` is the in-memory term dictionary for the indexer.
+- `InMemoryIndex.dictionary` is the in-memory term dictionary for the indexer.
 Pass a `dictionary` instance at instantiation, otherwise an empty `Dictionary` will be initialized; and
-- `postings` is the in-memory postings hashmap for the indexer.
+- `InMemoryIndex.postings` is the in-memory postings hashmap for the indexer.
 Pass a `postings` instance at instantiation, otherwise an empty `Postings` will be initialized.

 ### InMemoryIndexer Class